 Speaking of heat resistance, the next time I build one of these (and there will be a next one!), I think I will substitute silicone-covered wire for the PolyStealth that K6ARA includes in the kit.
 Nothing wrong with the PolyStealth, it’s good wire, but the insulation didn’t seem to like the heat of shrinking the tubing.

-I am omitting a photograph of the cooktop glowing a dull red; and the actual procedure of shrinking requires two hands, so there are no pictures, and you will just have to use your imagination for this part.
+I am omitting a photograph of the cooktop glowing a dull red; and the actual procedure of shrinking requires two (or more!) hands, so there are no pictures, and you will just have to use your imagination for this part.

 I like to squish the tubing with long-nose pliers while it’s still hot, to be certain that the glue lining gets a good bond to the wire.